midnightfeverrr/makaNUS/README.md

 ## User Testing
 1. Joanne (NTU Student) - "As an NTU student, I am very looking forward in using makaNUS when the app is ready to release.
 I have seen the app and it is very helpful, especially because I am an outsider and not familiar with NUS environment.
 This app will really help me in finding foods in NUS, so I don't have to repeat my food choice everytime i visit NUS.
 The UI is user friendly, although not so responsive at this state.
 I believe that this can be improved."
 2. Melissa (NUS Student) - "makaNUS will help me in finding new restaurants/food stalls around NUS.
 I sometimes get bored of the food choices in NUS, but there will always be a hidden restaurant/food stall that I haven't tried yet.
 Of course, by reading people's reviews, I can judge whether to eat there or not.
 The app design is easy to use and functional.
-I really like the idea of this app."A
+I really like the idea of this app."

 ## Aim
 makaNUS is meant to be an exclusive NUS food guide and service.
 The main features of makaNUS will be to provide comments and ratings about the food stalls as well as information about nearby food stalls and their locations.
 By using makaNUS, we aim to enhance the dining experience for everyone in NUS locals.
 In addition, to make this app even more interesting, we are implementing an account levelling system, a system that grants various rewards as you level up, by doing the to-do lists!